k0sproject/k0s/docs/contributors/testing.md

 2. PR commits have been signed with the `--signoff` option.
 3. PR was reviewed and approved by a code owner.
 4. PR is rebased against upstream's main branch.

+### Cleanup the local workspace

+In order to clean up the local workspace, run `make clean`.
+It will clean up all of the intermediate files and directories created during the k0s build.
+Note that you can't just use `git clean -X` or even `rm -rf`, since the Go modules cache sets all of its subdirectories to read-only.
+If you get in trouble while trying to delete your local workspace, try `chmod -R u+w /path/to/workspace && rm -rf /path/to/workspace`.